khalid-hussain/shaheen/chap16.md

 An elderly chief of Granada got up and said, "It is our collective wish that our brothers of the borders to passby Granada before moving on.
-The people must be desperate to see Badr Bin Mughira."
+The people must be desperate to see Badr bin Mughira."

-Moosa looked at Badr Bin Mughira but he shook his head.
-Moosa said to the elderly chief, "A while ago even I had wished to host our benefactor for atleast a day but after exchanging views with Badr Bin Mughira I came to the conclusion that even we should not go to Granada at the moment.
+Moosa looked at Badr bin Mughira but he shook his head.
+Moosa said to the elderly chief, "A while ago even I had wished to host our benefactor for atleast a day but after exchanging views with Badr bin Mughira I came to the conclusion that even we should not go to Granada at the moment.
 We should continue our advance.
 The people of those regions that are currently occupied by the enemy are more desperately waiting for us compared to the people of